The Road goes ever on: part three

 A three-part investigation of the esotericism in J. R. R. Tolkien's The Lord of the Rings, the author's mythos, legendarium and involvement with Occultism

 However, our main aim, as we discussed in part one, is to encourage readers unfamiliar with the book to read it with a seeing eye, for there is much concealed wisdom to be found and explored within its pages.
-None of this is to say that the book cannot and should not be read simply as a magnificent and engaging fairy-tale in its own right, for that was what the author intended.
+None of this is to say that the book cannot and should not be read simply as a magnificent and engaging and delightful fairy-tale in its own right, for that was what the author intended.

 Farewell to Lórien — © Ted Nasmith 1992 — Gouache on illustration board

 Life and Death in Middle-earth